GoodHatsLLC/ScopeKit/README.md

 # ScopeKit
-ScopeKit is a small Swift framework which makes it easy to scope the lifecycle for Combine based sections of an app.
+ScopeKit is a small Swift framework which manages 'scopes' of Combine lifecycles.

 ## ScopeKit primitives